seanbudd/discord-email-verification/README.md

 # Config

-Make a copy of config.json.template named config.json
+Make a copy of config.json.template named config.json.
+You can alternatively use process.env for the same data.

 ```js